 Those three things that affect paddle board stability are:

-The wider a board is, the more stable it will be, but this is generally at the cost of speed.
+The wider a board is, the more stable it will be.
+Keep in mind, stability comes at the cost of speed.
 Thickness falls into the same sort of category, offering increased buoyancy and stability at the cost of extra drag in the water.
 The longer a board is, the more buoyant it is, and that comes at the cost of maneuverability.

 Finding a middle-ground on all of these dimensions is important for a beginning paddle boarder.
 Thanks to the advent of modern technology, it’s easy to find a board that’s fun and agile while still being stable enough to account for a beginner’s initial lack of balance in the water.